 COURSE OUTLINE

 This theoretical course is intended to cover the knowledge required for a technician to determine the factors affecting the position of buoys.
-The complete course comprises 2 classroom modules, each of which deals with a specific subject covering aspects buoy positions.
+The complete course comprises two classroom modules, each of which deals with a specific subject covering aspects buoy positions.

+The required standard of competence is considered to be the level of proficiency that should be achieved for the proper performance of the duties carried out by the technician in their organization.

+This Model Course is focussed at the basic level of competence.

+Levels of Competence